OVERVIEW

 Anyone who prepares income taxes for a fee can be considered a professional tax preparer, but not all professional tax preparers can represent you before the IRS on tax matters.
 Only Federally Authorized Tax Practitioners (FATPs) are granted that privilege by the IRS.
-This article describes the three main types of FATPs: CPAs, EAs, and tax attorneys.

-A tax professional is a person with the knowledge, credentials, and hands-on experience to assist you with your tax preparation.
-A tax professional stays up to date on tax laws, rules, and regulations, which can change every year and have a big impact on how much you owe or get back in your tax refund.
-Tax professionals can be authorized by the IRS to represent you on tax and payment matters.
-Such professionals are known as a Federally Authorized Tax Practitioners (FATPs).
+There are three main types of FATPs: CPAs, EAs, and tax attorneys.
+They are equipped with the knowledge, credentials, and hands-on experience to assist you with your tax preparation.
+These tax professionals stay up to date on tax laws, rules, and regulations, which can change every year and have a big impact on how much you owe or get back in your tax refund.
+Only those tax professionals that are authorized by the IRS to represent you on tax and payment matters can be considered FATPs.

 Kinds of FATPs